midsandhighs/cli_tools/README.md

 .bashrc also contains Tiny Care Terminal values now.

+### .gitconfig
+Configuration for git type things.

+## Scripts

+### cli.sh:
+a script to install my .vimrc and pull Vundles on any BSD system.
+It also attempts to move .bashrc and .bash_profile into place, then `source .bash_profile` to get the changes.
+It also puts my global .gitconfig in place.

 ### pingtimestamp.sh

 This is dumb and runs ping with an audio queue when it doesn't pong and with a timestamp.
 If you need this I'm sorry.